-Being prepared and knowing what to bring along can make a road trip so much easier and more enjoyable for you and your four-legged friend.
+Being prepared and knowing what to bring along can make road-tripping and travel so much easier and more enjoyable for you and your four-legged friend.
+In this post, we cover 20 helpful tips on how to prepare for a road trip with a dog!

 Pssst!
 Make sure to check out our handy doggie road trip packing list at the end of this post!